by James Kraus

 The Fiat Dino, which debuted in 1966, was fitted with exclusively with these six-spoke Cromodora alloy wheels with chrome center caps.
 Fiat later offered a similar five-spoke version as an option on the 124 Coupé and Spider.

 Porsche introduced their first alloy wheel in 1966 as standard fitment on the new 911S.
-This forged aluminium wheel was manufactured by Fuchs and remained a fixture on 911’s for decades in 14, 15 and 16-inch diameters and 4.5 to 9-inches in width.
+This forged aluminium wheel was manufactured by Fuchs and remained a fixture on the 911 for decades in 14, 15 and 16-inch diameters, ranging from 4.5 to 9-inches in width.
 They also saw duty on the 912, 914/6 and 944.

 In 1967, Fuchs provided a very similar wheel for the radically new Wankel rotary-engined NSU Ro 80.